The Department of Education provides competitive research grants to Higher Education Providers (HEPs) in Australia.

 - research income derived from external parties contributing to CRCs.

-Detailed information on what can and cannot be included under Category 4 CRC research income is available in the 2015 HERDC specifications for the collection of 2014 data document.
+Detailed information on what can and cannot be included under Category 4 CRC research income is available on the Department of Education & Training HERDC page.

 Understanding research income